 If you’re among the 37 per cent of Canadians who are not aware of the change in mortgage rules and how they might affect them, read on.
 Here’s the condensed version of the new mortgage rules, how they may affect you, and how to forge ahead with purchase plans.

-Last October, Canada’s federal financial regulator announced that all uninsured mortgage borrowers (those with a down payment of 20 per cent or more) must now qualify against the Bank of Canada’s five-year benchmark rate (currently 4.99 per cent), or at their contractual mortgage rate, plus two per cent.
+Last October, Canada’s federal financial regulator announced that all uninsured mortgage borrowers (those with a down payment of 20 per cent or more) must now qualify against the Bank of Canada’s five-year benchmark rate, or their contractual mortgage rate plus two per cent.
 This, in an effort to ensure borrowers can service their mortgage debt when interest rates rise – which experts predict will happen this year.

 The new mortgage rules follow a similar stress test that was applied to insured mortgages with less than 20-per-cent down payment, in October 2016.